Axway/unified-catalog-integrations/layer7/layer7setup.md

 ![](./assets/images/addApplication.png)

 6. Add the details to the client application.
 Click Next.
     1. Selected Organization – Select the Portal API Org for "APIM" from the drop-down list.
     2. Application Name – Choose a name
-2. Public Description – Choose a description
+    3. Public Description – Choose a description

 ![](./assets/images/applicationDetails.png)

 7. Select the APIs to work with for this client.
 Accept EULA.
+Click Next.
+    1. Login API
-Click Next. a Login API b Portal API (apim) c Portal Authorization API (apim)
+    2. Portal API (apim)
+    3. Portal Authorization API (apim)

 ![](./assets/images/selectApis.png)